 Everyone expects to get contacted via Twitter but Facebook is not a professional network, and therefore you contacting somebody professionally could actually help you stand out from the crowd.
-I know sales people that use Facebook exactly this way as they can get through, whereas Linkedin ships hundreds of messages every week to buyers.
+I know salespeople that use Facebook exactly this way as they can get through, whereas Linkedin ships hundreds of messages every week to buyers.
 As long as you tread carefully, this tactic will work.

 Let’s say you identify a company that is recruiting, now find out who the hiring manager is.
-Then check for friends or friends of friends in common, in order to get referred to people working for the company or even the hiring manager direct.
+Then check for friends or friends of friends in common, in order to get referred to people working for the company or even the hiring manager directly.
 Contact this person with your best spiel and take it from there.